 4. Never Share – regardless of how obvious this may seem it is a poorly practised element of password hygiene.

 The LastPass 2018 Global Password Security Report found that the average employee shares six passwords.
-Last year this stood at 4.

 This statistic is a significant concern for business managers and IT administrators as employees often share weak, memorable passwords in an unsecured manner to remain productive.
 Today's workers are continuously relying on greater digital applications across numerous devices, and the increase in password sharing is a way to cope with that.
 However, not only does it constitute poor password hygiene, it exposes the business to a significant risk of backdoor entry by an external actor.
 As the number of people who use that password grows, so too does the opportunity to exploit it and them.